SyntaxColoring/log-viewer/Notes.md

     - Very long horizontal scrolling may not be what people actually want, e.g. for log lines that are long English text
         - Global text wrap toggle?
             - How do we calculate the element heights then?
 Implement a reflow algorithm in JS?

+- Bug: If you change to a second file, the reference to the first one gets yanked and a bunch of components error out because they try to re-render but they can't access it anymore.
+I guess.